1. Best Teacher Resources: Scholastic Teachables

 11. Best for Current Events: Scholastic News

 For topics too current for textbooks, Scholastic News classroom magazines offer engaging nonfiction reading online, drawn from the latest headlines.
-Subscribe to receive news-related, age-appropriate Common Core lesson plans and skills sheets, and free access to the app that comes with each issue.
+Subscribe to receive the magazine, age-appropriate standards-based lesson plans and skills sheets, plus digital resources

 14. Best Multimedia Tool: Glogster

 Glogster bills itself as a tool for making interactive posters, or glogs, containing pictures, text, video, links, and animation.
-A glog on To Kill a Mockingbird might contain a link to the Scottsboro trial, a clip from the Gregory Peck movie, and a drawing of the tree where Boo Radley leaves gifts for Scout.
+A glog on The Three Little Pigs might contain links to various retellings, a read-aloud, images, standards, and more.
 Fun!

-17. Best for Online Classroom Workspaces: Wikispaces Classroom
+17. Best for Online Classroom Platform: Google Classroom

 18. Best for Video Clips: TeacherTube